SkeletonMan03/FZEasyMarauderFlash/README.md

 ## About this script
 This script pulls all of its resources from the proper Github repositories in order to make sure you are up-to-date.
 The only dependencies it does not get by itself are the required Python modules and Windows tools.
-This script is now capable of flashing Marauder onto an ESP32-WROOM, ESP32-S2-WROVER, and some knock-off boards.
 This script should work on most devices that can run Python 3 and can access serial ports via USB.
+Thanks to Marauder update v0.10.2 and [Marauder Companion Flipper Zero app](https://github.com/tcpassos/flipperzero-firmware-with-wifi-marauder-companion/releases) fork/update by [tcpassos](https://github.com/tcpassos) PCAPs can now be directly saved to your Flipper Zero's SD Card directly!

 ## Compatible boards
 * Flipper Zero WiFi Devboard
-* ESP32-S2 (The ESP chip that is on the WiFi Devboard)
+* ESP32-S2 (The ESP32 chip that is on the WiFi Devboard)
 * ESP32-S2-WROVER
 * ESP32-WROOM
+* ESP32-WROOM D1 Mini
 * ESP32-S3

-## How to connect an ESP32-WROOM,WROVER,etc to the Flipper Zero
+## How to connect an ESP32-WROOM, WROVER, etc to the Flipper Zero
 ESP32 -> Flipper Zero
 TX0 -> RX
 RX0 -> TX